-2.3.5 South Bay Salt Pond Restoration Project Phase 2 Summary Tables
+2.8 South Bay Salt Pond Restoration Project Phase 2 Summary Tables

-Tables 13-18 summarize the lengths, areas, and volumes of the proposed actions for the SBSP Phase 2 project.
+Table 11 through Table 15 summarizes the lengths, areas, and volumes of the proposed actions for the SBSP Phase 2 project.
 For ease of reference, the fill and cut estimates are provided by location (i.e., pond cluster) in one set of tables and by purpose in another set of tables.
-The cut information in Table 13 and Table 14 represent the same volumes and areas presented two different ways, likewise for the fill volumes and areas summarized in Table 15 and Table 16.
+The cut information in Table 11 and Table 12 represent the same volumes and areas presented two different ways, likewise for the fill volumes and areas summarized in Table 13 and Table 14.
 Additionally, each of these tables contains the total areas and volumes at each location, or for each purpose, and then parses those areas or volumes into the amounts above and below MHHW.
 This split of the totals is intended to help the regulatory agencies understand the portion of these totals that would be placed into intertidal or subtidal habitat versus that placed into uplands.
 As noted above, MHHW is not the regulatory boundary of waters of the United States or of the State of California, but they are ecologically appropriate boundaries.

-In addition Table 17 and Table 18 present the lengths and areas of new public access features by pond cluster location.
-As all of these features would be placed onto existing ground or onto levees that would be enhanced regardless; these features add negligible amounts of new cut or fill areas or volumes.
-The areas and volumes of fill from PG&E infrastructure activities are shown in Table 19.
+The new public access features would be placed onto existing ground or onto levees that would be enhanced regardless, so these features do not have new cut or fill areas or volumes or otherwise affect habitats for species covered in this BA.
+The areas and volumes of fill from PG&E infrastructure activities are shown in Table 15.